 Medical marijuana is now legal in 20 states, and there are at least 13 more with pending medical marijuana legislation.
 So is marijuana recommended for those with cerebral palsy?
 Probably not (especially when it comes to children), but the bottom line is that more studies need to be conducted.
 Ms. Patterson finds that it helps her, but that does not necessarily mean it will have the same affect on other individuals.

 While cerebral palsy doesn’t progressively get worse with time, it often requires years of physical therapy and expensive gear.
-While we’re not ready to flat-out endorse medical marijuana as treatment for cerebral palsy symptoms, we do welcome any and all information when it comes to CP issues.
+While we’re not ready to flat-out endorse medical marijuana as treatment for cerebral palsy symptoms, we do welcome any and all information when it comes to Cerebral Palsy issues.